Right Sector: Ukrainian Volunteer Corps

-Right Sector has its own volunteer battalion that is fighting in the War in Donbas, the Ukrainian Volunteer Corps (Добровольчий український корпус, ДУК).
+Right Sector has its own volunteer battalion that is fighting in the war in Donbas, the Ukrainian Volunteer Corps (Добровольчий український корпус, ДУК).
 It was formed late April 2014.
 On 19 July 2014 Right Sector said it was ready to contribute 5,000 people to fight, if the military provided suitable combat equipment.
 Right Sector lost twelve fighters when ambushed outside Donetsk in August 2014.
 Yarosh, the group's leader, vowed his group would avenge the deaths.
 On 17 August 2014 Right Sector accused the Interior Ministry of harbouring counterrevolutionary forces seeking to destroy the Ukrainian volunteer movement.
 It said that Deputy Interior Minister Vladimir Yevdokimov's followers among the police had illegally searched or detained dozens of Right Sector volunteers and confiscated weapons they had taken in combat.
 Interior Minister Arsen Avakov replied, saying that he had already submitted a request to President of Ukraine Petro Poroshenko that Yevdokimov be dismissed.
 Right Sector's military unit includes about fifty citizens of Russia and Belarus as of 2015.
 Members come from all parts of Ukraine including the Donbas and Crimea, Russia and other former Soviet republics, and Western countries.
 In December 2015, group leader Dmytro Yarosh announced that the 5th and 8th battalions, and the medical battalion, would be incorporated into the Armed Forces of Ukraine following his departure from Right Sector.
 The DUK, if possible, would become part of the National Guard of Ukraine and will in the near future report to the Ministry of Internal Affairs or would be incorporated into the Ukrainian Ground Forces.

-In December 2015 the DUK was reformed into the Ukrainian Volunteer Army (Українська добровольча армія, УДА).
+When Yarosh left the Right Sector in December 2015, he took part of the DUK with him, forming the Ukrainian Volunteer Army (Українська добровольча армія, УДА).

 In the 2022 Russian invasion of Ukraine, Right Sector volunteers fought in the Siege of Mariupol and Eastern Ukraine offensive.
 In the latter operation, Taras Bobanych, commander of the Ukrainian Volunteer Corps's 2nd Separate Battalion, was killed near Izium.
 They were officially absorbed in the Ground Forces as special operations unit.
 In November 2022, the Ukrainian Volunteer Corps was reformed as the 67th Separate Mechanized Brigade, and were training in the United Kingdom.

+In 2024, the 67th Brigade was disbanded by the Ukrainian High Command and its soldiers were transferred to new units.
+One of the main reasons for the disbandment of the brigade was due to the unit losing some key positions in the fighting surrounding Chasiv Yar in Donetsk Oblast, where heavy fighting has been going on since early 2024.
+One of the main issues, according to Ukrainska Pravda, within the brigade was that the leadership allegedly separated soldiers from the Right Sector from recruits who were transferred from other parts during recent replenishments.
+The attitude towards these recruits were that they typically saw combat first, despite their lack of experience - leading to the brigade losing territory.